Nike-Inc/Willow/README.md

 ### Why 5 default log levels?
 And why are they so named?

 Simple...simplicity and elegance.
 Contextually it gets difficult to understand which log level you need if you have too many.
 However, that doesn't mean that this is always the perfect solution for everyone or every use case.
 This is why there are 5 default log levels, with support for easily adding additional ones.

-As for the naming, here's my own mental breakdown of each log level for an iOS app (obviously it depends on your use case).
+As for the naming, here's our mental breakdown of each log level for an iOS app (obviously it depends on your use case).

 * `debug` - Highly detailed information of a context
 * `info` - Summary information of a context